lucasts/lucasts.github.com/_posts/2012-04-12-web-dev-is-in-the-right-path.md

 - http itself is a problem to apps in web, websockets would be a solution for it, let's see if vendors will implement it.
 - Should client(browser) knows how are the entities on a given page and know how to update/sync with the server?
 - How make development fast and easier without locking down web itself and not so flexible like today.
+- Yet on Infrastructure, how to do it in a safe way.
+- How to handle correctly different bandwidth

 Conclusion